 Golden Gate Park Access and Safety Program

-The Golden Gate Park Access & Safety Program proposes a variety of policy recommendations focused on traffic safety, equity, accessibility, and mobility to Golden Gate Park—especially for those with high barriers to access.
-The program proposes making permanent the 3-mile stretch of car-free streets in the park from Lincoln Way to Kezar Drive, including JFK Drive.
+The Golden Gate Park Access & Safety Program has made permanent the 3-mile stretch of car-free streets in the park from Lincoln Way to Kezar Drive, including JFK Drive.
 These streets will continue to allow access for emergency vehicles, Paratransit vehicles, park maintenance vehicles, and vehicles permitted to use Golden Gate Park facilities by RPD.
-Other improvements include:
+Other improvements under the program include:

 - A vastly improved free Park Shuttle program